-The conclusion is that the evidence that the Etruscans came from Asia Minor is overwhelming: their name (Tursēnoi-Etrusci); the fact that Tyrsênoi are still living there in classical times (the eastern Tyrsênoi); their language (Lemnos; Plakiê and Skylakê; the possible connections with Lydian); the names of their leaders (Tarchon; Nanas); their religious beliefs (Tarchon; the triumphus-complex; the double axe; the camillus complex and the fact that the cult of Samothrake was of Tyrrhenian origin); the epigraphical evidence (Tyrsênoi east of Lydia); the fact that they were seen as strangers; the archaeological evidence that a new people arrived around 1200; the fact that around 1200 the whole eastern Mediterranean world was in commotion; perhaps their mention among the Sea-Peoples; the date that roughly agrees with the Etruscan 'belief' that their people would live ten saecula; the famine mentioned by Herodotus, identified with that around 1200; the statement that they conquered 300 Umbrian cities and the Umbro-argument; the fact that Toscane is not a 'Rückzugsgebiet'.
-[And that the Pelasgian allies of Troy in Homer were 'Etruscans'.]
-It is no longer possible to ignore the evidence; it must be accepted that the first remarkable high civilization in Italy was essentially developed by an 'oriental people' (Piganiol).
-The evidence is limited because we have no written texts of the people itself (the inscriptions don't tell much and we can hardly read them), and our first information dates from about 450 BC (Herodotus), i.e. 750 years after the migration.
-We shall now see that Herodotus' statement that they came from Lydian territory, is literally true, and that this confirms that it is an old tradition, because neither Herodotus nor his informants (probably) could understand it (as Lydians in historical times did no longer live in the area).
+The conclusion is that the evidence that the Etruscans came from Asia Minor is overwhelming: their name (Tursēnoi - Etrusci); the fact that Tyrsênoi are still living there in classical times (the eastern Tyrsênoi); their language (Lemnos; Plakiê and Skylakê; the possible connections with Lydian); the names of their leaders (Tarchon; Nanas); their religious beliefs (Tarchon; the triumphus-complex; the double axe; the camillus -complex and the fact that the cult of the Kabeiroi was of Tyrrhenian origin); the epigraphical evidence (Tyrsênoi east of Lydia); the fact that they were seen as strangers; the archaeological evidence that a new people arrived around 1200; the fact that around 1200 the whole eastern Mediterranean world was in commotion; perhaps their mention among the Sea-Peoples; the date that roughly agrees with the Etruscan 'belief' that their people would live ten saecula; the famine mentioned by Herodotus, identified with that around 1200; the statement that they conquered 300 Umbrian cities and the Umbro-argument; the fact that Toscane is not a 'Rückzugsgebiet'.
+[And that the Pelasgian allies of Troy in Homer were 'Etruscans'; App.
+I.] It is no longer possible to ignore the evidence.
+It must be accepted that the first remarkable high civilization in Italy, and in western Europe, was essentially developed by an 'oriental people' (Piganiol).
+The evidence is limited because we have no written texts of the people themselves (the inscriptions do not tell us much and we can hardly read them), and our first information dates from about 450 BC (Herodotus), i.e. 750 years after the migration.
+We shall now see that Herodotus' statement that they came from Lydian territory, is literally true, and that this confirms that it is an old tradition, because neither Herodotus nor his informants could understand it (as Lydians in historical times no longer lived in the area).